 Portland in January

 January is not a big month for events in Portland.
 But there are plenty of winter things to do like snowboarding or skiing at Timberline or Mt Hood Meadows, snowshoeing at Trillium Lake.
 Or even just driving up to Timberline Lodge for hot chocolate or to Multnomah Falls.
 There are lots of low key things to do in winter.
-January is also a great time to score hotel deals (here are my favorite cool hotels in Portland), and just have a city break – tax-free shopping, Powell’s Books downtown, hitting up all the great coffee shops, brunch, restaurants, and bars.
+January is also one of the cheapest months to visit Portland – so a great time to score hotel deals (here are my favorite cool hotels in Portland), and just have a city break – tax-free shopping, Powell’s Books downtown, hitting up all the great coffee shops, brunch, restaurants, and bars.
 Is it time to eat again?!
 See a Blazers game and more.

 Portland Old Time Music Gathering – this, just as it sounds – old time music – festival is scattered across the city at different venues each year.